 Thank you in advance for spreading the word about the festival.
 We are an organization run entirely by volunteers so we greatly appreciate the support from our community.

-- An Amazon Best Book of November 2017
+An Amazon Editor's Best Books of 2018

 Click here to view the updated schedule for the 2018 Chippewa Valley Book Festival.